Prime Time Sports: History

 In February 2011, McCown was reunited with Damien Cox of the Toronto Star; sharing co-hosting duties with Stephen Brunt.
 Later in April, the show's broadcast hours were changed back from 3:00 - 6:00 p.m, to 4:00 - 7:00 p.m.

 In February 2018, Richard Deitsch joined PTS, accompanying Brunt as co-hosts of PTS with McCown.

 McCown's last PTS show was broadcast on June 21, 2019.
 Prior to the broadcast, it was speculated that he would be retiring; however, on the day before its broadcast, he posted this message on Twitter, "Okay - I am leaving Prime Time Sports and Rogers.
 But nobody can shut me up when I still have things to say.
 Stay tuned.
-“I’ll be back!”.
+"I'll be back!".
 After McCown's last broadcast of PTS, the show was hosted by Jeff Blair, along with co-hosts Stephen Brunt or Richard Deitsch.
 In September 2019, Sportsnet announced that Prime Time Sports would be replaced by a radio simulcast of the Sportsnet show Tim & Sid starting October 14.
 The final episode of Prime Time Sports aired on October 11, 2019, and with the end of Prime Time Sports, Blair, Brunt and Deitsch moved to a mid-afternoon time slot with the debut of Writers Bloc.

+"Speed Demons", an instrumental piece of music by Simon Holland, served as the program's theme for a majority of its run.